-Learn about Animals Living in the Amazon Rainforest in Ecuador.
+Learn about the Animals of the Amazon Rainforest in Ecuador.

-We present you some of the most Popular Animals living in the largest tropical Rainforest in the world.
+We present to you some of the most Popular Animals living in the largest tropical rainforest in the world.
 Many of them you can also find them in other countries of South America.

 What types of animals live in a tropical rainforest?

 Rainforests are tremendously rich in animal life.
 Rainforests are populated with insects (like butterflies and beetles), arachnids (like spiders and ticks), worms, reptiles (like snakes and lizards), amphibians (like frogs and toads), birds (like parrots and toucans), and mammals (like sloths and jaguars).

 All live in different strata of the rainforest.
 For example, birds and tree frogs live in the upper leaves of the trees (canopy) and in the emergents trees, other creatures like howler monkeys and sloths also live in the canopy.

 Large animals (like jaguars anteaters, tapirs, deers) generally live on the forest floor also known as the understory, Insects are found almost everywhere.